patapon888/Daydream-Everywhere/README.md

 ### 2. Native binary patches (Magisk module)

-- The patched `.so` files fix rendering and controller compatibility at the native layer.
-- Download the .zip from the [latest release](../../releases/latest) and install it in Magisk or Kerenl SU
+Download the zip from the [latest release](../../releases/latest) and install it in Magisk or Kerenl SU

+### 3. Connecting a remote

+Daydream View Remote:

+Pair the remote first in the Android Bluetooth settings, then in the Daydream app, do it again if it needs to update (you should not see a pairing popup in the daydream app if done correctly).

+Controller emulator:

+Pair your second phone in the Bluetooth settings, then enable the developer settings in Daydream, then choose your second phone in the "Controller emulator device" setting.

 ---

 ## What was broken and how it's fixed

 ### Rendering flicker
 Android updates changed how shared memory is allocated.
 The `ashmem` calls in `libvrcore_native.so` were patched to use anonymous `mmap` instead.